Creature types

 Mistakable for a large, red-eyed ragdoll.

-Child You have all the traits of Child, save for Human.
+Child You have the traits of Child, save for Human.

 Raggedy You have all the traits of Ragman.